top of page

 Millions of girls and women across the globe cannot afford menstrual products or access to safe water and sanitation to manage their menstrual health and hygiene.
 This can lead to missed education, income from work, and more.

 Center Board member, Clietta Terry, reports that "Young women and their mothers are invited to daylong seminars.
 In addition to receiving menstrual supplies, they are provided training on hygiene and self-care."
 To combat traditions of involuntary female genital mutilation, the day ends with an alternative Rite of Passage celebration.
-To combat period poverty in Kenya, please consider a donation to help us end period poverty.
+To combat period poverty in Kenya and India, please consider a donation to help us end period poverty.